zottwickel/gigfigure-client/README.md

 ### Landing page

-This page contains a breif description of what this app is for, and how it is used.
+This page contains a brief description of what this app is for, and how it is used.
 As with each page, there is a navigation section at the top to get around the app.
 Login/register buttons are at the top, and if users are logged in they can navigate to cases and contacts through the tabs.
 Otherwise, tabs will just navigate users to the login page.

 ### Login/Register pages